laesde/CherryPickChecker/Readme.md

 To generate jira token check the website below: https://id.atlassian.com/manage-profile/security/api-tokens

-Configure jira token in JIRA_TOKEN env. do JIRA_USER adres email konta
+JIRA_TOKEN - jira token
+JIRA_USER - email of account that created the token

 # Configuration
 Put all configuration into the .env file